 When Alma wakes up later, her father tells her she did a good job.
 She turns away from him.
 He asks what’s wrong.
 She says that he was supposed to be there for her while she was growing up.
 She depended on him to give her strength the way Becca now wants to lean on her.

 Alma tells Jacob that she can’t do it if he’s not going to be there.
-While she’s speaking, we see images of her growing up years and the place where he should have been.
+While she’s speaking, we see images of her growing up years and the places where he should have been.
 Finally, we see Alma lying on the floor, her wrists bleeding out during a suicide attempt.
-Camilla finds her and tries to stop the bleeding.
+Camila finds her and tries to stop the bleeding.

 Jacob apologizes for not being there for her, and asks her not to abandon him.
 She looks at him incredulously.
 “Don’t abandon you?”

-This is the guy who didn’t even bother to walk her home from a strange neighborhood before running off.
+This is the guy who didn’t even bother to walk her home from a strange neighborhood in the dark before running off to work after hours.
 He didn’t even bother to call someone else to come get her.
 He left her all alone on the street all night long.

 I don’t know whether Alma’s memory of the night her father died is accurate, but I suspect the emotional reality is.
 He took her to a strange place and left her alone, without a second thought as to how she’d survive.
-He thought Dorothy’s life was fun, and forgot about the Wicked Witch and the false wizard.
+He thought Dorothy’s life was fun, and forgot about the Wicked Witch and the false wizard and the long journey she had to navigate without a parent to depend on.

 He asks her if she remembers what she said about silence the first time she heard it.
 She says that she didn’t know it would sound so alive.